 While rural land around Auckland remained undeveloped, the city grew as a commercial centre.
 The Bank of New Zealand and the New Zealand Insurance Company were founded by Aucklanders in the early 1860s.
 By 1881 the bank was handling half of New Zealand’s banking business.
 Large-scale manufacturing broadened the region’s economy from the 1880s; the Colonial Sugar Refining Company’s factory at Birkenhead supplied New Zealand’s sugar.
 Working-class settlements grew on the city outskirts to serve new industries: railway workshops in Newmarket and brickworks and potteries in West Auckland.

-Local bodies borrowed freely to fund the infrastructure for a city that was growing at twice the New Zealand rate.
+Local bodies borrowed freely to fund the infrastructure needed for a city that was growing at twice the New Zealand rate.
 Business optimism rose after thousands of acres of former Māori land was offered for sale in the upper Thames valley and Waikato.
 Easy credit from the Bank of New Zealand and other institutions fuelled rash speculations in city subdivisions and Waikato land schemes.

-The crash came in the late 1880s when land values collapsed in New Zealand and Australia, and investors discovered they were unable to repay bank loans.
+The crash came in the late 1880s when land values collapsed in New Zealand and Australia, and investors found they were unable to repay bank loans.
 The construction industry went to the wall.
 Leading businessmen lost their fortunes, wages were cut by 30–40%, and buildings lay empty as settlers left for the gumfields or Australia.
 As a safeguard against Auckland’s cavalier approach to finance, the government became a guarantor of the Bank of New Zealand, and moved its head office to Wellington.

 Mother Bauduy-Garesché, arriving from Louisiana, USA, in 1880, wrote: ‘The evening was beautiful and the approach to Auckland much finer than had been described to us ... and the people are amongst the nicest I have ever met – so kind and courteous’.
-2 Visiting in 1898, the English socialist Beatrice Webb loved the harbour and lush growth, but criticised the women for being ‘especially British-looking, with their swinging gait and general dowdiness of appearance’.
+2 Visiting in 1898, the English socialist Beatrice Webb loved the harbour and the lush growth, but criticised the women for being ‘especially British-looking, with their swinging gait and general dowdiness of appearance’.
 3

 During the 1880s Auckland shed its raw colonial character to reveal a new ‘skin’.
-The ramshackle wooden buildings of Queen Street (the main street) were replaced with more dignified stone structures.
+The ramshackle wooden buildings of Queen Street (the main street) were replaced by more dignified stone structures.
 People like James Mackelvie, who had made his fortune investing in the goldfields, became benefactors of the arts.
-In the mid-1880s a crowd of 6,000 watched the laying of the foundation stone for the new public library and art gallery.
+In the mid-1880s a crowd of 6,000 watched the laying of the foundation stone for a new public library and art gallery.